cdelgehier/oio-docs/doc/source/user-guide/openiocli.rst

 Locate object
 -------------

-To find the actual location of a given object:
+To find the precise location of a given object:

    .. code-block:: console